Halloween at Disney (2024): Your Not-So-Scary Guide

 When Does Disney Take Down Its Halloween Decorations?

-Remember that Halloween décor will have been up for about two-and-a-half months before November 1, so there’s no real reason for them to keep it around after the last boo has been booed.
+Remember that Halloween décor will have been up for nearly three months by the time October 31 creeps onto the calendar, so there’s no real reason for them to keep it around after the last boo has been booed.

 Is Mickey’s Halloween Party Worth It?